New York celebrates many Latin Festivals including: parades, street fairs, independence days, and faith days.

 October Latin Festivals

-Día de los Muertos (Day of the Dead) is a Mexican family celebration of life over three days, Tuesday-Thursday, October 31 – November 2, 2023. 🇲🇽
+Día de los Muertos (Day of the Dead), the Mexican family celebration of life is October 31 – November 2. 🇲🇽

 November Latin Festivals